 A major in biology blends knowledge of basic scientific processes with an appreciation of the phenomenon of life.

 A major in biology blends knowledge of basic scientific processes with an appreciation of the phenomenon of life.
 State-of-the-art equipment and instrumentation provide unique research opportunities not typically found in a smaller college setting.
-The program prepares you to enter graduate school to pursue scientific research, medicine, dentistry, physical therapy and veterinary medicine as well as employment in biological sciences.
+The program prepares you to enter graduate school to pursue scientific research, medicine, dentistry, physical therapy, physician assistant studies, nursing, and veterinary medicine as well as employment or professional school in biological sciences.

 As a biology major you work with an advisor to plan a schedule of courses in biology and other natural sciences appropriate for your plans and interests.
 Some of these subjects are: